JettTech/MyDevPortfolio2018/README.md

 >- Bootstrap
 >- Materialize

-**Sound Hound:**
->An interactive website that provides the user a means to search for both venue locations as well as favorite artists to learn when and where they are playing locally.
-This web app incorporates Google Maps and Eventbrite API to provide listing of ticket prices and locations of venues for navigation purposes.
+**Burger:**
+>A full stack restaurant app that lets users input the names of burgers they'd like to eat, display their burger titles, and "devour" them, all within a few clicks.
+>- MySQL
+>- Node.js
+>- Express.js
+>- Handlebars
+>- Handmade ORM
 >- JavaScript
 >- jQuery
 >- HTML5/CSS3
 >- Bootstrap

-**iceBreakr:**
->A dynamic web application which allows individuals to create profiles and find matches based on predetermined interests.
-As this app is intended for those already out and about, we included geolocation by Google Maps to faciliate each user meeting his or her designated match.
+**Star Wars React:**
+>A memory game based in React.
+This game offers an assortment of pictures for the user to select; each time an image is selected, the arrangement of photos is reorganized.
+The goal is to click through the entire assortment of pictures without pressing the same picture twice.
+Can you do it?
+App was built with React, JavaScript, JSX, CSS3 and React-Materialize, and hosted on Heroku.
->- MySQL
+>- React
 >- JavaScript
+>- jQuery
+>- JSX
->- HTML5/CSS3
+>- CSS3
->- Node.js
+>- React Materialize
->- Express
+>- Materialize

 **Bamazon Store:**
 >This App allows shoppers to view the items for purchase, along with department, price and stock quantity, by solely using backend functionality.
 >- MySQL
 >- Node.js

-**Burger Time:**
->A full stack restaurant app that lets users input the names of burgers they'd like to eat, display their burger titles, and "eat" them, all within a few clicks.
->- MySQL
->- Express
->- Node.js
->- Handlebars
->- CSS3
->- JavaScript
->- Bootstrap
->- Homemade ORM

-**Giftastic:**
->An interative GIF-themed website that uses the Giphy API to search and dynamically display GIFs of choice.
-GIFs change animation state through clicking them on and off.
-What GIF will you find?
->- HTML5/CSS3
->- JavaScript
->- jQuery
->- Bootstrap

 **Friend Finder:**
 >A friend paring or date matching application.
 Answer a survey, find your match!
 Who will you befriend today?